Hail, Hero!

 Hail, Hero! is a 1969 drama film directed by David Miller, starring Michael Douglas, Deborah Winters and Peter Strauss.
 David Manber wrote the screenplay based on the novel by John Weston.
 The picture was produced by Harold D. Cohen and was the feature film debut for Douglas and for Peter Strauss.
+It was a critical and commercial failure.

 Plot

-During the Vietnam War, college student Carl Dixon quits school and joins the Army in hopes of using love, not bullets, to combat the Viet Cong.
+During the Vietnam War, hippie college student Carl Dixon unexpectedly quits school and joins the Army.
+Before his enlistment begins he returns to confront his family.